 In both types of process, what manufacturers use as their base is the one key in how well the finished circuit will perform.
 If the base is an “off the shelf” product (e.g., a metal-bonded-to-polyimide stock), these stocks only come in certain thicknesses, which obviously limits circuit size and flexibility.
 Rather than buy stock, an alternative approach is to spin coat the base layer — which, in Metrigraphics’ case, can be as thin as 4 microns.
 (When we say we have a “proprietary” additive process, part of what makes it proprietary is our unique ability to sputter a very thin metallic base layer.)

 An additive process may also employ laminate stocks, an approach that again limits the ability to control thickness and flexibility precisely.
 Another drawback of laminates is how they are used to create circuits with multiple layers — with an adhesive layer that bonds the laminate layers together.
 That adhesive layer is typically 50 microns thick, further limiting how small and flexible the circuit can be, as well as the ability to control size and flexibility in precise increments.

-A large part of what gives additive processing all the advantages listed above is photolithography, which is inherently more precise than chemical etching.
-Lines will be more precisely defined and will be the same width at the top as at the base versus what is typically achieved with etching, i.e., lines thicker at the base.
-Greater resolution and line uniformity mean greater component reliability, especially at much smaller scale.
+A large part of what gives additive processing all the advantages listed above is photolithography, which is inherently more precise than chemical etching your medical sensor or RF micro circuits.
+Lines will be more precisely defined and will be the same width at the top and at the base, versus what is typically achieved with etching (lines thicker at the base.)
+Greater resolution and line uniformity means greater component reliability, especially at a much smaller scale.

-Contact us today for more information about our capabilities.
+Contact us today for more information about our circuit manufacturing capabilities.